 Inspiration of Gerrie Shapiro

-A woman of many talents and interests, Gerrie served in many positions in GCI and actively volunteered her time and expertise to protecting and improving the quality of Westchester’s natural environment.
+A woman of varied talents and interests, Gerrie served in many positions in GCI and actively volunteered her time and expertise to protecting and improving the quality of Westchester’s natural environment.
 After earning her certificate in landscape design from the New York Botanical Garden, she established an Irvington-based consulting business and designed public and private gardens in the area and served on conservation and gardening-related boards.

 Planting native plants, supporting pollinators, educating the public and beautifying public parks are all activities consistent with Gerrie’s passions and of the values of the Garden Club of Irvington.
 Thus, GCI established the Gerrie Shapiro Memorial Fund in support the creation of this garden, dedicated to her memory.
 Many who knew and loved her gave their support to the project.
 Remembering Gerrie with this garden and honoring her devotion to nature and to beneficial gardens are fitting tributes.